cotes2020/jekyll-theme-chirpy/_posts/2019-08-09-getting-started.md

     - files under `_posts`
     - folder `docs`

 2. If the option `--no-gh` is provided, the directory `.github` will be deleted.
-Otherwise, setup the GitHub Action workflow by removing the extension `.hook` of `.github/workflows/pages-deploy.yml.hook`, and then remove the other files and directories in the folder `.github`.
+Otherwise, set up the GitHub Action workflow by removing the extension `.hook` of `.github/workflows/pages-deploy.yml.hook`, and then remove the other files and directories in the folder `.github`.

 3. Removes item `Gemfile.lock` from `.gitignore`.